Skip to main content

 5 mentions Positive Neutral Negative

 Overall, the game is criticized for its limited replayability, with many users noting that it offers little incentive to play again beyond experiencing an alternate ending.
-While some believe it may have more replay value in the future, the consensus is that it lacks substantial content to encourage repeated playthroughs.
+While some believe it may have more replay value in the future, the consensus is that it lacks engaging content for repeated playthroughs.

 • “Will no doubt have replay value in a few years.”